- oD 50.50

 This week's editor

 Could democracy be the ultimate antidote to terrorism?
 In the face of violence, how should democratic values be put into action? openDemocracy writers present their views - join the conversation in the forum to add yours.

 This debate is an extension of arguments presented by openDemocracy in the run up to the International Summit on Democracy, Terrorism and Security, held in Madrid in March this year.
 To access the online forum discussion from this earlier period of debate, which is hosted on the Summit site, please click here.

-In January, two prominent and rival thinkers on Europe and Islam, Tariq Ramadan and Dyab Abou Jahjah, met in Rotterdam for an eagerly attended debate.
-Rosemary Bechler pursues and examines their views on democracy.
+In January 2006, two prominent and rival thinkers on Europe and Islam, Tariq Ramadan and Dyab Abou Jahjah, met in Rotterdam for an eagerly attended debate.
+Rosemary Bechler was there to examine their views on democracy.

 Zakaria Hamidi is surprised at how many "Dutch people" have come along to the first public debate in Rotterdam organised by New Horizon, a newly-launched platform for discussion focusing on Islam in the Netherlands.

 A new Human Rights Watch book examines the return of torture as practice and doctrine.
 Its core theme is United States policy in the era of "war on terror", finds Neal Ascherson.

 The real story of the "cartoon war" is the tension between Europe's hierarchical worldview and the multiculturalism pluralism of the planet, argues S Sayyid

 Across four days, twenty writers from ten countries assessed the political and cultural fissures opened by the row over the Danish cartoons of the Prophet Mohammed.
 Sarah Lindon summaries and reflects on this openDemocracy feature.